swasti16/regulatory-test-intelligence/README.md

 and a wrong auto-link is strictly worse than a visible gap per the failure-mode table above.

+## System Under Test
+The actual system under test is the **bank's production software** — core banking systems, payment gateways, mobile/internet banking APIs — whose behavior must satisfy the extracted regulatory clauses (e.g., "credit card closure honored within 7 working days" is a requirement on the bank's account-closure API, not on this pipeline).
+This project surfaces *which* clauses currently lack a linked test case against that production system — it does not execute tests against it.
+It is tooling that produces the traceability graph.

 ## Architecture
+**Model choice:** `llama3.2:3b`, self-hosted on a CPU-only laptop (no GPU access — see [Design Decisions & Trade-offs](#design-decisions--trade-offs) for the benchmark that drove this choice over `llama3.2:1b` and `qwen2.5:1.5b`).

 ```mermaid
 flowchart TD